 Which was around the time that rumours of this car's existence began to reach the wider world.
 The initial prototype had headed Stateside during the '50s (it now lives in Switzerland), the second example remaining in its homeland.
-Details are sketchy, but it would appear that Pinin Farina received (shortened Guilietta Sprint) chassis one and three, and Bertone numbers two and four.
-This is chassis four, and it differs significantly from its sibling, most obviously in its hind treatment.
-The rear fins are less pronounced and accommodate the tail-light clusters, whereas the initial prototype had frenched-in items sited at the edge of the rear deck.
-'Our' car is believed to have initially lived in Reggio nell' Emelia and it was only in the early '80s that stories first began to emerge of its existence, by which time it was in a decrepit state.
+Its early life is sketchy, but it would appear that Pinin Farina received (shortened Guilietta Sprint) chassis one and three, and Bertone numbers two and four.
+This is chassis four, and it differs significantly from its sibling, most obviously its hind treatment.
+The rear fins are less pronounced and accommodate the tail light clusters whereby the initial prototype had frenched-in items sited at the edge of the rear deck.
+'Our' car is believed to have initially lived in Reggio nell' Amelia and it was only in the early '80s that stories first began to emerge of its existence by which time it was in a decrepit state.
 More recently it has benefited from a five-year restoration.